 CAI LEI

 Cai Lei’s works explore the relationship between illusion and space.
-From his interest in planarity, he carves out an illusory conceptual space which oscillates between the second and third dimension for his creations.
+From his interest in planarity, he carves out an illusory conceptual space that oscillates between his creations' second and third dimensions.
 Working in both painting and mixed media sculptural relief, light plays an important factor in enhancing this illusion of depth.
 Painted spaces of interior hallways or corners simultaneously protrude and recede depending on the viewer’s experience of the work.

 Exhibitions